jrsaravanan/person/Readme.md

  - No Power user / admin functionalities avaiable :  super user to manage all other users
  - List / In validate avaialable and it will NOT be exposed

+## Authentication Token Invalidation
+Authentication token will be invalidated

 ## To Build
 ```